noir-lang/noir/docs/docs/noir/modules_packages_crates/workspaces.md

 Libraries can be defined in a workspace.
 Inside a workspace, these are consumed as `{ path = "../to_lib" }` dependencies in Nargo.toml.

 Inside a workspace, these are consumed as `{ path = "../to_lib" }` dependencies in Nargo.toml.

+Please note that nesting regular packages is not supported: certain commands work on the workspace level and will use the topmost Nargo.toml file they can find on the path; unless this is a workspace configuration with `members`, the command might run on some unintended package.